kubeshop/testkube/docs/scheduling.md

   6256c87e418062706814e1f0 | scheduled-test      | postman/collection | passed  |
 ```

-And we can see above that test is successfully regulary executed.
+The test is successfully regulary executed.

-# Create test suite with a schedule
+## Create a Test Suite with a Schedule

-Let's create a test suite with a required schedule using Testkube CLI command
+Let's create a Test Suite with a required schedule using the Testkube CLI command:

 ```sh
 cat test/suites/testsuite.json | kubectl testkube create testsuite --name scheduled-testsuite --schedule="*/1 * * * *"